 The weighted hyperextension and the deadlift share the same primary movers – lower back, upper back, hamstrings, and hips.
 In a way, back extensions are Romanian deadlifts done on a stationary machine/device.

 Some people are really scared to train their lower backs directly, but if you are healthy I don’t see the problem.
 You are essentially doing the equivalent of biceps curls for the lower back.
-How many people are willing to give up arm training because they have bad elbows?
+How many muscle constructors are willing to give up arm training because they have bad elbows?
 Most muscle addicts will fight for their right to do biceps curls until the end of times.

-I wasn’t using a barbell, just stacking two 45 lbs /20kg plates on each other and a few small plates on top.
-Since I didn’t want to overwork my lower back and be in the dungeon for too long, I was often doing just one working set.
+I wasn’t using a barbell, just stacking two 45lbs/20kg plates on each other and a few small plates on top.
+Since I didn’t want to overwork my lower back and stay in the dungeon for too long, I was often doing just one work set.
 The next day the soreness was similar to a heavy deadlift, except that my quads weren’t sore because they are not involved to any substantial degree in back hyperextensions.

-I’ve heard of Olympic weightlifters who do weighted hyperextensions after every training session, but they are most likely sticking with same weight (no progression) for a really long time while also injecting large amount of steroids in their obese glutes.
+I’ve heard of Olympic weightlifters who do weighted hyperextensions after every training session, but they are most likely sticking with the same weight (no progression) for a really long time and injecting steroids in their obese glutes.
 Think about that before copying the training program of your favorite weightlifter if you are natural.

 Note: Don’t expect hyperextensions to build your deadlift on their own.
 If you want a good deadlift, you have to keep doing the exercise.
 However, weighted hyperextensions can definitely produce just as much muscle mass in the lower back area.